mocleiri/tensorflow-micropython-examples/README.md

 I have ESP32 boards but it should work for other ports as well.

+I am in progress on the micro_speech example.
+I am able to read wav data from an INMP441 microphone using miketeachman's i2s module and am working on the audio_frontend needed to convert the wav data into spectogram format needed by the micro_speech model.

 # Roadmap

 Inference is working for the hello-world sine example.